QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![create target group for internal](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/7c9116fb-9555-41fc-96c4-785ef4da6d22)

-Then, we will need to create a [`Listner`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) for this target Group:
+<br>Then, we will need to create a [`Listner`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) for this target Group:<br/>

 ```
 # For this aspect a single listener was created for the wordpress which is default,